AreJohn/Analyzing-Customer-Purchase-Behavior-on-Black-Friday/README.md

 ![purchase by sex](https://github.com/AreJohn/Analyzing-Customer-Purchase-Behavior-on-Black-Friday/blob/main/assets/images/what%20gender%20bought%20more.PNG)

 ##### 4. Average Purchase gradually increases across age groups with children spending the least at $8933 and young seniors spending the most at $9535.
-Interestingly, all age groups expect *Middle Aged Adults, Seniors and Young Seniors* spend *below the overall purchase average*.
+Interestingly, all age groups except *Middle Aged Adults, Seniors and Young Seniors* spend *below the overall purchase average*.

 ![purchase by age group](https://github.com/AreJohn/Analyzing-Customer-Purchase-Behavior-on-Black-Friday/blob/main/assets/images/Overall%20Average%20Purchase%20for%20agegroups.PNG)

-##### 6. Single customers spent more than married customers accounting for 59% of purchase.
+##### 5. Single customers spent more than married customers accounting for 59% of purchase.

 ![purchase by marital status](https://github.com/AreJohn/Analyzing-Customer-Purchase-Behavior-on-Black-Friday/blob/main/assets/images/sum%20of%20purchase%20married%20vs%20single.PNG)

-##### 8. The criteria I used to get high-value products are the top 10 products by purchase.
+##### 6. The criteria I used to get high-value products are the top 10 products by purchase.
 I filtered the top 10 products with the highest average and I used AVERAGE formula to find the average.
 ##### The average purchase amount for high-value products is $14,513.

 ![High Value Products](https://github.com/AreJohn/Analyzing-Customer-Purchase-Behavior-on-Black-Friday/blob/main/assets/images/high%20volume%20products%20.PNG)